EmiliaLimLab/SHADE/test/README.md

 ## Notes

-Specifying 50GB of RAM, this test demo should only take a couple minutes to complete.
+Specifying 50GB of RAM, this test demo should takes 10-15 minutes to complete.
+This can be shortened by removing the `-e` option in `submit_sbatch-qupath` when launching `sbatch-qupath`.